Babu Genu Said

-Babu Genu Said (1 January 1908 – 12 December 1930) was a mill-worker in Bombay who led protests against the trade practices of British companies in India.
+Hutatma Babu Genu Said (1 January 1908 – 12 December 1930) was an Indian mill-worker in Bombay who led protests against the trade practices of British companies in India.

-Said was born in a poor farmer family in Mahalunge Padwal; he worked in a cotton mill in Bombay.
+Babu Genu Said was born in a poor farmer family in Mahalunge Padawal; he worked in a cotton mill in Bombay.
 He was a participant in the protests, organized by Indian independence activists, against the import of foreign-made cloth.